 Fitness is not just living a healthy, fulfilling, and enriching life, it also means balancing your inner and outer world.
 Fitness helps you to channel your energies from the inside to the outside.
 Here are some facts every millennial ought to know!

-What?
+1. Fitness helps you improve relationships: What?
 Stunned?
 Yes, exercise precipitates changes in your metabolism, which helps you combat pressure/stress and even depression.
-It makes you feel happier, livelier and lighter.
-It helps you to have a more positive outlook towards, people, situations and relationships.
+It makes you feel happier, livelier, and lighter.
+It helps you to have a more positive outlook toward, people, situations, and relationships.
 So rather than spending hours on the phone and bleating over vivid relationship problems, I guess it’s time to get out of our homes!

-We live in a technologically advancing & blossoming world which is amazing, but with all the perks, there also comes in cut throat competition & the incessant need and want to be better than others.
+3. Some fitness a day keeps the doctor away: We live in a technologically advancing & blossoming world that is amazing, but with all the perks, there also comes cut-throat competition & the incessant need and want to be better than others.
 The stress, the pressure, the submissions & the deadlines can prove to be a symbolic hindrance, causing us to take a step back from our focus and goal.
 Fitness helps pump the heart and make it stronger to combat unbidden diseases.

-People who are physically active for approximately seven hours a week are 40% less likely of dying early than people who are only active for less than 30 minutes a week.
+4. Fitness helps increase your life span: People who are physically active for approximately seven hours a week are 40% less likely to die early than people who are only active for less than 30 minutes a week.
 Fitness can help you live a while longer, and who doesn’t want that I mean?

-Even when we go to bed at 11 PM, we can never really sleep right?
-The vices of modern life (memes, trolls and IG updates) are too strong for us to let lose our consciousness & just sleep.
-Regular physical exercise helps you to sleep peacefully without restlessly shuttling between your phone to laptop till 2 AM in the night.
+5. Fitness helps you sleep.
+The new age-old millennial issue!: Even when we go to bed at 11 PM, we can never really sleep, right?
+The vices of modern life (memes, trolls, and IG updates) are too strong for us to let loose our consciousness & just sleep.
+Regular physical exercise helps you to sleep peacefully without restlessly shuttling between your phone to laptop till 2 AM at night.